 Getting a blood pressure check

 Obesity is the name used for someone who has gained enough excess weight to put their health at risk.
-Central obesity – where you carry excess fat around the waistline – can affect your blood fats and raise the risk of developing diabetes and metabolic syndrome.
+Central obesity – where you carry excess fat around your waistline – can affect your blood fats and raise the risk of developing diabetes and metabolic syndrome.

 How do you know if you're a healthy weight and shape?